 More importantly, how can you protect your neighbors as well as your schools reputation?

-How does this school fundraising scam work?
+How does these school fundraising scams work?

 Your school, PTA or sports program counts on raising money through fund raising, doesn’t it?
 Your friends, neighbors, and family understand this and are only happy to help support you.
 Unfortunately, unscrupulous con artists are taking advantage of this school spirit loophole in many small communities.

 Take, for example, what is happening in the Estes Park School District.
 The con artists call local businesses and claim to provide advertising space in a program or calendar as an athletic booster club fundraiser for the district.

 Why does this work?
 Many local business owners probably were in this very school district as students themselves.
 Others have friends, family and neighbors with children in this school district.
 So, as alumni they have a soft spot in the heart and are willing to pay for advertising in advance.
 Sadly, many have lost hundreds of dollars to this con game across the country.
 Even worse, it could sour some into not wanting to donate to real causes like your school has.

 What can you do to protect your school from fundraiser scams?

 We can take a lesson from the business owners in the Estes Park area.
 What did they do?
 They called the police and reported the phone call.
 Furthermore, the police contacted the school and found out that they were not affiliated with the school.
 Finally, the police then sent out bulletins warning everyone to be on guard against telephone solicitations.

 What else can you do?